Self-supervised Learning for Semi-supervised Temporal Language Grounding: Experiments

 \textbf{Comparisons with semi-supervised baseline}.
-To demonstrate the effectiveness of our proposed pseudo label generation and self-supervised feature learning, we first compare our full method with a baseline method, which is obtained by removing the two components from our method.
-And to show that our proposed mechanisms can be broadly applied to different type of models, our final method can be regression-based and anchor-based.
-As shown in Table~\ref{tab:label1}, our STLG has a significant improvement compared with the baseline for both regression-based and proposal-based models, highlighting that the proposed method can effectively utilize the coarsely annotated data to improve grounding performance.
-Especially for the regression-based model, our STLG boosts the baseline from 6.13 to 8.25 and from 6.46 to 9.38 in terms of R@1,IoU=0.7 on ActivityNet-CD-OOD and Charades-CD-OOD, respectively.
-Meanwhile, STLG achieves results comparable to the baseline that uses all labels (baseline@100\%) for both models on both datasets.
-This indicates that the teacher model in STLG makes use of the feedback from the student model to iteratively improve the quality of pseudo labels.
-We can also observe that in both datasets, the regression-based model achieves more significant improvements than proposal-based model.
+To demonstrate the effectiveness of our proposed pseudo label generation and self-supervised feature learning, we first compare our full method with a baseline method\footnote{More details in the Supplementary Materials.}, which is obtained by removing the label generation and self-supervised feature learning from our method and is only trained with limited labeled data (baseline@$\psi$).
+To demonstrate that the proposed pseudo label generation and self-supervised feature learning can be broadly applied to different types of models, we integrate them into both regression-based and proposal-based models.
+Table~\ref{tab:label1} summarizes the performance.
+It can be observed that our S$^4$TLG has a significant improvement compared with the baseline for both regression-based and proposal-based models, highlighting that our proposed components can effectively utilize the coarsely annotated data to improve grounding performance.
+Especially for the regression-based model, our S$^4$TLG boosts the baseline from 5.62 to 8.16 and from 6.26 to 9.15 in terms of dR@1,IoU@0.7 on ActivityNet-CD-OOD and Charades-CD-OOD, respectively.
+Meanwhile, S$^4$TLG achieves comparable results to the baseline that uses all labeled data (baseline@100\%) for both types of models.
+The results indicate that S$^4$TLG can effectively utilize unlabeled data for learning better features via contrastive losses and generating high-quality pseudo labels.
+In addition, on both datasets, the regression-based model achieves more significant improvements than proposal-based model.
 One possible reason is that the proposal-based model relies more on the quality of labels and predefined anchor scales, thus is more sensitive to the noise in pseudo labels.

 \textbf{Comparisons with SOTA methods}.
-We then compare our proposed STLG with fully-supervised and weakly-supervised SOTA methods.
-As shown in Table~\ref{tab:label1}, our STLG significantly outperforms the weakly-supervised method WSSL in all metrics.
-Compared with fully-supervised methods, our regression-based model can achieve competitive performance on ActivityNet-CD-OOD and Charades-CD-OOD with only 5\% and 30\% data labeled with temporal boundary ground truth.
+We then compare our S$^4$TLG with fully- and weakly-supervised state-of-the-art methods.
+As Table~\ref{tab:label1} shows, while using limited labeled data, our S$^4$TLG significantly outperforms the weakly-supervised method WSSL~\cite{Duan2018} in all metrics.
+Compared with fully-supervised methods, our regression-based model can achieve competitive performance on ActivityNet-CD-OOD and Charades-CD-OOD with only 5\% and 30\% data labeled with temporal boundary.